saifalbaghdadi/Accenture_DataAnalysis/README.md

 ```

 ## Installation & Usage
-Authorize your Ip address on google cloud to reach the data
+ - Authorize your Ip address on google cloud to reach the data
-Download the powerbi file in this repo
+ - Download the powerbi file in this repo
-Open file vie PowerBi desktop application
+ - Open file in PowerBi desktop application